-Participants of this project must be residents of Tower Hamlets or have an evidenced connection to the borough (for example, lone parents in temporary accommodation paid for by Tower Hamlets Council).
+Participants of this project must be residents of Enfield or have an evidenced connection to the borough (for example, in temporary accommodation or supported housing paid for by Enfield Council).

-5. Target Groups
+Target Groups

-The London Councils ESF Community Employment Programme 2014-2020 will support long-term unemployed and economically inactive individuals furthest from the labour market into or closer to employment, through a range of support.
+The Enfield ESF Community Employment Grant 2014-2020 will support long-term unemployed and economically inactive individuals furthest from the labour market into or closer to employment, through a range of support.

-Participants must be aged 25 years or over and must be representative of the specific target groups outlined below.
+Participants must be aged 25 years or more and be representative of the specific target groups outlined below.

 ESF Target Groups %

 Economically Inactive 75%

-Long-term Unemployed 25%
+Long-term unemployed 25%

 Women 51%

 Older People (50 years and over) 18%

 Ethnic Minorities 60%

 Disabled (self-declared) 22%

 Lone Parents 16%

+1070

-Your project will be expected to enrol participants from these target groups, and should meet the percentages as shown in the table above (Note: one individual may be in one or many of the target groups).
-Applicants will need to consider the appropriate level of childcare/care support that will needed.
-London Councils expects all projects to provide childcare/care support for participants as required in order to enable them to access support provided on the London Councils ESF programme.
+Your project will be expected to enrol participants (starts) from these target groups and should meet the percentages as shown in the tables above (note: one individual may be in one or many of the target groups).
+Applicants will need to consider the appropriate level of childcare/care support to be provided.
+London Councils expects all projects to provide childcare/care support for participants as required in order to enable them to access this and other support provided on London Councils' ESF programme.